apollographql/rover-init-starters/start-with-apollo-client/README.md

 # {{PROJECT_NAME}}

-A React TypeScript application with Apollo Client for GraphQL.
+A React TypeScript application with Apollo Client for GraphQL that starts as an **AI-powered demo playground** and can be easily configured to connect to your real GraphQL API.

+## 🎭 Demo Mode (Default)

+This template starts in **demo mode** using AI-powered mocking, perfect for:
+- Exploring GraphQL concepts without needing a backend
+- Prototyping and experimentation
+- Learning Apollo Client patterns
+- Demonstrating GraphQL capabilities

 ## Getting Started